nastasiafd/Freyria_et_al_2021_amplicon_analysis/README.md

 ```

 ## Step 3: Dereplication
-First concatenate all files `*.filtered.fa` to a signle file
+First, concatenate all files `*.filtered.fa` to a single one.

 ```rmarkdown
 cat *.filtered.fa > all_sequences.filtered.fa
 ```

-Select representative sequence of several identical sequences and keep only one sequence (supress the others).
+Then, select a representative sequence of several identical sequences and keep only one sequence (supress the others).

 `-minseqlength` minimum size of sequence to keep